 And the growth in the CRM industry shows no signs of slowing down.
-In 2008, CRM spend was forecast to reach $18 billion by 2016, yet a recent report by Gartner shows the growth has doubled and is now expected to reach more than $36 billion in 2017.
+In 2008, CRM spend was forecast to reach $18 billion by 2016, yet a recent report by Gartner shows the growth has doubled and is now expected to reach more than $80 billion by 2025.

 2. The most important CRM feature is ease of use